-BIG and showy, these vegan chocolate chip cookie cups are a cookie lovers dream come true.
-Stuffed with melted pools of chocolate, crunchy pretzels, and gooey toasted marshmallow, every bite is pure decadence.
+BIG and showy, these vegan chocolate chip cookies with marshmallow are a cookie lovers dream come true.
+Stuffed with melted pools of chocolate and gooey toasted marshmallow, every bite is pure decadence.
 Just like my eggless peanut butter cookies, they're an epic twist on a beloved classic.

 Grandma's famous chocolate chip cookies are soft and chewy, stuffed with chocolate chips, and are deliciously addictive.
 I've been making her recipe for decades with a few vegan swaps.
-These epic vegan marshmallow chocolate chunk cookie cups are a nod to grandma's classic chocolate chip cookie recipe with a little s'mores on top (ha ha)!
+These epic vegan chocolate chip and marshmallow cookie cups are a nod to grandma's classic chocolate chip cookie recipe with a little s'mores on top (ha ha)!

 It can be a little trickier to veganize baking recipes than cooking recipes because they are made without eggs and without dairy and that can change the flavor and texture of baking.
 However, once you get the hang of it, it's pretty easy.
 Here's what I did for this recipe: